 Fishing tackle shops are the most obvious place to start when getting bait for a fishing session.
 Ragworm and blow lugworm are generally available all year round.
 Most tackle shops also sell a range of other live/fresh bait such as peeler crabs (when available), razorfish, as mussels, as well as a selection of frozen bait such as black lugworm, mackerel, squid, blueys and sandeels.
 With this selection available many anglers seldom look anywhere else for their bait other than the local tackle shop.

-Tackle shops are the only place the get specialists sea fishing baits from but even they can struggle to supply rare baits such as peeler crab and white ragworm as often demand will outstrip supply.
-However, there are other places where high quality bait is available.
-Local fishmongers can supply mackerel and other oily fish such as herring as well as squid and mussels, while supermarkets are becoming increasingly popular places for anglers to buy similar bait.
+There are other places where high-quality bait is available.
+Local fishmongers can supply mackerel and other oily fish such as herring as well as squid, cuttlefish and mussels, while supermarkets are becoming increasingly popular places for anglers to buy similar bait.
 Most anglers support their local tackle shop by making that their first choice for bait, but the supermarket or fishmonger is a great back-up if the tackle dealer is closed or out of stock.
 Another alternative is online bait retailers who send frozen bait out by post.
 These can stock a large selection of frozen baits and most have a good reputation for getting bait to anglers the next day and in great condition.

 Fresh, Frozen or Both?

-While most anglers will say fresh bait is best it is difficult to beat the convenience of having a wide range of bait at home in the freezer, ready to use at short notice.
-Brands such as Ammo have a great reputation for supplying blast frozen baits of the highest quality, and many anglers certainly catch plenty of fish using these baits.
+While most anglers will say fresh bait is best it is difficult to beat the convenience of having a wide range of bait at home in the freezer ready to use at short notice.
 Some baits, such as peeler crab, are impossible to get in winter and the only way to have this bait in the colder months is to freeze a supply in the summer for use later in the year.
 Other baits, such as bluey are not caught in British waters and therefore can only be used by UK anglers in frozen form.
+While worm baits such as ragworm and blow lugworm do not freeze well, black lugworm do, meaning that anglers can have a supply of this bait frozen and ready for use in the winter.

 Today there is a range of preserved baits on the market.
-These preserved baits are usually vacuum packed (although sometimes they may be salted) and do not require freezing or refrigeration meaning they can be stored easily.
-Almost any bait can be preserved with squid, mackerel fillets, sprats, prawns, sandeel, mussels and both ragworm and lugworm all commonly available, along with many other baits.
+These preserved baits are usually vacuum packed and do not require freezing or refrigeration meaning they can be stored at room temperature.
+Almost any bait can be preserved with squid, mackerel fillets, sprats, prawns, sandeel, mussels and both ragworm and lugworm all commonly available.
 The appeal of preserved baits is clear to see – since they do not require any special storage considerations they can be kept at home until needed for fishing, and as they keep for years there are no worries about wasted or unused bait if a fishing session is called off.
 However, the way these baits are preserved destroys much of the natural scent and texture meaning that the catch rates of anglers using these type of baits rarely matches that of anglers using fresh or freshly defrosted bait.
-However, there are still a few uses of preserved baits.
-Anglers can keep some preserved bait in the tackle box and use it to make cocktail baits with fresh bait to eke out a dwindling supply of fresh bait, and preserved sandeels can be used for float fishing or fitted with hooks and used for spinning as these types of fishing rely more on the visual appeal of the bait meaning that the degradation of scent caused by preservation is less of an issue.
+Despite this, there are still a few uses of preserved baits.
+Anglers can keep preserved bait in the tackle box and use it to make cocktail baits and eke out a dwindling supply of fresh bait.
+Preserved sandeels can also be used for float fishing or fitted with hooks and used for spinning as these types of fishing rely more on the visual appeal of the bait meaning that the loss of quality caused by preservation is less of an issue.

-A size 6/0 hook may need to take a full squid or whole large peeler crab, whereas the 1/0 or 2/0 hook can at maximum take a full ragworm or half a smaller peeler crab.
+A size 6/0 hook may need to take a full squid or fillet of mackerel, whereas the 1/0 or 2/0 hook can at the most take a full ragworm or half a smaller peeler crab.
 Matching and balancing the bait with the hook size is very important as this leads on the most important point of all: the point of the hook must be visible once the bait is on the hook.
 The reason for this is simple – a point that clearly stands out from a bait can pierce the mouth of a fish and provide solid contact to reel the fish in.
 A point that is masked, obscured or buried within a bait will not.
-Many anglers create massive cocktail baits with the hook point hidden somewhere inside, seriously reducing the chances of successfully hooking a fish that takes the bait.
+Many anglers create massive cocktail baits with the hook point hidden somewhere inside which reduces the chances of successfully hooking a fish that takes the bait.

 Bait Must Survive Casting and Impact with the Water

-Another overlooked area is the impact that casting has on bait.
+Another often overlooked area is the impact that casting has on bait.
 What looks like a perfectly presented bait on the shore may not look that way after it has been launched into the air, flew over one hundred yards, impacted with the surface of the water and then sunk to the seabed.
 However, there there are steps that can be taken to protect baits.
-First of all think about the bait itself.
+The first is the nature of the bait itself.
 Ragworm and squid are fairly tough baits that are better able to withstand casting, while soft baits like peeler crab and mussel may need extra protection such as securing to the hook with bait elastic.
-Ghost Cocoon is the most popular brand used by UK anglers and is available in standard or elasticated versions, click here to purchase from Sea Angling Shop for £1.99 for a 220 metre spool.
+Koike Bait Elastic is available in standard or extra fine variations, click here to purchase from Sea Angling Shop for £1.79 per spool, and dispensers for this bait elastic can be bought by clicking here for £1.19.

 Failure to properly secure soft baits with bait thread may see these baits come off the hook on impact with the water, or even fly off during the cast.
 Anglers should also think about the distance that is being cast and the type of casting style which is employed.
-Baits that can easily withstand a twenty yard lob might not fare as well if they are launched seaward with a hundred yard power cast.
-When fishing at a venue that demands long range casting it is wise to use impact shields or bait clips to ensure that the bait is not too damaged by the casting process.
-Genuine Breakaway Impact Shields and inexpensive Cronus Bait Clips can also be viewed and purchased from Sea Angling Shop.
+Baits that can easily withstand a twenty-yard lob might not fare as well if they are launched seaward with a hundred-yard power cast.
+When fishing at a venue that demands long-range casting it is wise to use impact shields or bait clips to ensure that the bait is not too damaged by the casting process.
+Genuine Breakaway Impact Shields are ideal for this purpose and can be purchased from Sea Angling Shop, although some anglers prefer cheap simple bait clips.
 Similarly, big baits such as whole squid, sandeel, or large mackerel baits can flail around wildly due to their size, even during short range casts.
-Therefore it is best to use impact shields to clip down these baits as well.
+Therefore it is best to clip down these baits as well.

 It is always difficult to judge how much bait to take on a fishing session.
-No one wants to cut a fishing trip short due to running out of bait, but then again no one wants to waste money by having bait left over when it is time to go home.
-It can be useful to think about how long a fishing session will last, how many hooks each rig contains and approximately how many casts will be made and then try to calculate the amount of bait to take.
+While running out of bait will bring an end to any fishing session, taking too much bait is an unnecessary waste of money.
+It can be useful to think about how long a fishing session will last, how many hooks each rig contains and approximately how many casts will be made in order to make a rough calculation of how much bait to buy and take.
 Worm and shellfish beds are under pressure from the demand for bait, and avoiding wasting bait is beneficial for everyone involved in sea fishing.

 If fishing comes to an end and bait is left over it may be re-usable.
 Live lugworms and ragworms can be taken home and stored in the fridge in a little seawater.
-If this is done correctly they can live for up to a week, and can be used on the next fishing session if it falls within this time (see the article on each bait for details on how to store ragworm and lugworm).
+If this is done correctly they can live for up to a week and can be used on the next fishing session if it falls within this time (see the article on each bait for details on how to store ragworm and lugworm).
 Live peeler crab can also be taken home and frozen for future use, and other frozen bait such as sandeels, squid, mackerel and shellfish can be returned to the freezer if they have been stored in a vacuum flask or cool box and have not defrosted over the fishing session.
-Remember that if a frozen bait has fully defrosted it should not re-frozen as all of the juices and scent will have drained out of it and the bait will be substandard when it is defrosted for the second time.
 If there is no way of storing unused bait at home it will have to be disposed of at the end of a fishing session.
 The best way of getting rid of bait is to give it to a fellow angler fishing nearby who will use it.
 Failing this bait can be thrown into deep water where it will be consumed by some form of marine life.
-However, anglers should of course never leave unwanted bait lying around fishing marks where it will create a terrible impression of anglers.
+Anglers should of course never leave unwanted bait lying around fishing marks where it will create a terrible impression of anglers.